tchwork/utf8/README.md

 always enabled.

 Patchwork UTF-8 provides pure PHP implementations for 3 of those 4 extensions.
+`pcre` compiled with unicode support is required but is broadly available.
-Here is the set of portability-fallbacks that are currently implemented:
+The set of portability-fallbacks that are currently implemented is:

 - *utf8_encode, utf8_decode*,
 - `mbstring`: *mb_convert_encoding, mb_decode_mimeheader, mb_encode_mimeheader,